enw/browser-fps/README.md

 ## Synopsis

-This is a simple FPS display.
+This is [1] an html control-panel that displays FPS information using JavaScript and [2] a client-side component for a AppJS application that sends config information (altered by the control-panel) to the nodejs 'server-side' of the application.

-Style if you want!
+## Requirements

-## Motivation
+This is intended to be inserted in the client-side of an AppJS application.

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
+For full message-sending behavior, also include nodejs code similar to content in the nodejs folder.

 ## Installation